Breastfeeding is an amazing experience for both mother and baby.

 However, I am the FIRST person to say that breastfeeding is not easy.

 Many issues can arise while nursing.
-I posted recently about a common breastfeeding issue of plugged milk ducts.
+I posted recently about a common breastfeeding issue that I struggled with countless times of plugged milk ducts.

 I am a person who is prone to common yeast infections.